StarRider/Selenium/README.md

   >> html_page = self.driver.page_source<br>

-Then on using the BeautifulSoup we can extract our desired links.
-The links and mobile name are then transformed into a csv file.
+Then on using the BeautifulSoup we can extract our desired links,images,prices etc..
+The data is then transformed into a csv file.
 (To understant look amazon_scraper.py)

 # Goal